Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: acknowledgements

 \section{acknowledgements}

+The authors thank the referee for a constructive and helpful report that led to the improvement of the manuscript.
 RG would like to thank Daisuke Kawata for many useful discussions.
 RG and VS acknowledge support by the DFG Research Centre SFB-881 `The Milky Way System' through project A1.
 JASH is supported by a Dunlap Fellowship at the Dunlap Institute for Astronomy \& Astrophysics, funded through an endowment established by the Dunlap family and the University of Toronto.
 AD is supported by a Royal Society University Research Fellowship.
 AF is supported by a European Union COFUND/Durham Junior Research Fellowship (under EU grant agreement no. 609412).
 MC was supported by Science and Technology Facilities Council (STFC) [ST/P000541/1].
+FAG acknowledges support from Fondecyt Regular 1181264.
 This work has also been supported by the European Research Council under ERC-StG grant EXAGAL- 308037 and the Klaus Tschira Foundation.
 Part of the simulations of this paper used the SuperMUC system at the Leibniz Computing Centre, Garching, under the project PR85JE of the Gauss Centre for Supercomputing.
 This work used the DiRAC Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility \href{www.dirac.ac.uk}{\url{www.dirac.ac.uk}}.
 This equipment was funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grant ST/H008519/1, and STFC DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.